Skip to main content

 Associate Professors: Brill, Johnson

-Adjunct Faculty: S. Finkle, T. Helm, A. Holtzman-Vasques, R. Smith
+Adjunct Faculty: M. Hanna, A. Holtzman, S. Finkle, T. Helm, J. Norton

 The program presents psychology as an established body of knowledge that focuses on human and animal behavior, as a discipline that generates information and discovery by using methods of inquiry employed by the natural and social sciences, and as a field of professional activity that is variously applied to promote human welfare.